rafalcode/nf2rem/README.md

 * Some small configuration work on Windows machine may be necessary as they are not usually enabled by default for this sort of operation.
 In particular, a sharing folder must be designated.
 Its settings configuration must be revised so that security and network parameters do not shut out attempts by (even) an authorised remote server to access a certain folder.
 * Smbclient from the samba suite of software is able to communicate with a windows machine, if all the above have been configured correctly.
 It is very similar in style to the old ftp clinet that most inux distributions have.
 * Modern Windows machines (i.e. Windows 10) are able to run ftp services.
-These can be set up with Winkey+X and enable certain program features.
-Trivial FTP is avaiable, which means that the ftp script will work correctly.
+These can be set up with:
+Winkey+X | Programs | PRograms and features
+and iby enabling TFTP and IIS FTP services.
 * The test local Windows compute is a home Windows 10 computer.
 * smbtree is a useful Linux command for seeing windows shares on a local network